Skip to main content

 The Banner Saga Game Cover

-The Banner Saga is a single player and multiplayer tactical role playing game with fantasy and historical themes.
+The Banner Saga is a single player tactical role playing game with fantasy and drama themes.
 It was developed by Stoic and was released on January 14, 2014.
-It received mostly positive reviews from critics and positive reviews from players.
+It received positive reviews from both critics and players.

 Skip User Reviews